owainlewis/apidoc/README.md

-# APIDOC (WIP)
+# API DOC

-Generate professional looking, human readable documentation from Swagger or RAML.
+Generate professional looking, human readable documentation from *Swagger* or RAML (TODO).

 A demo can be found [here](https://swagger-docs.herokuapp.com/docs/uber)